 About WorldQuant University

-WQU offers a two-year Master of Science in Financial Engineering (MScFE) Program and a continuing education, credentialed Applied Data Science Lab.
-Both offerings are entirely free and delivered 100% online.
+WQU offers a two-year Master of Science in Financial Engineering (MScFE) Program and two continuing education Applied Labs in Data Science and Deep Learning for Computer Vision.
+All offerings are entirely free and delivered 100% online.

 WorldQuant University is accredited by the Distance Education Accrediting Commission (DEAC).
 DEAC is listed by the U.S. Department of Education as a recognized accrediting agency and is recognized by the Council for Higher Education Accreditation (CHEA).